 John Lyman School is a child-centered community of learners that is dedicated to fostering a lifelong love of learning through active exploration of all curricular areas.
-Using elements of the Integrated Day approach, we provide a supportive, stimulating environment in which students learn to take responsibility for decision-making as well as for their own learning and behavior.
-As a former Higher Order Thinking (HOT) School through the state of Connecticut, John Lyman fosters an arts-integrated approach in a democratic setting that celebrates the voice of every child.
+The Integrated Day approach provides a supportive, stimulating environment in which students learn to take responsibility for decision-making as well as for their own learning and behavior.
+As a former Higher Order Thinking (HOT) School, John Lyman fosters an arts-integrated approach in a democratic setting that celebrates the voice of every child.
 We strongly believe that the arts can support and enhance all subject areas and help to create more meaningful learning opportunities for our students.